sahilmcompro/broken-images-test/.github/ISSUE_TEMPLATE/new-development.md

 ---
 name: New development
-about: Describes any new code development to be done
+about: Issue template to describe any new code development
 title: "[Development title]"
 labels: ''
 assignees: ''